 Public health experts encourage physical distancing to prevent the spread of the virus.
 Keeping a distance of 6 feet from others reduces the chances of inhaling respiratory droplets from an infected person when they cough or sneeze.
 Avoiding large crowds also reduces the chances of infection.

 Should I wear a face mask in the community to prevent COVID-19?

-The CDC now recommends that everyone (except children under 2) should cover their nose and mouth with a cloth face covering when around others.
+The CDC recommends that anyone who is not vaccinated (except children under 2) should cover their nose and mouth with a cloth face covering when around others.
 The cloth face covering is meant to prevent you from spreading COVID-19 to others in case you are sick, even if you are not exhibiting symptoms.
-When choosing a face mask for going out in public to places such as the grocery store, to get gas, etc., please do not use face masks meant for health care workers such as N95s or surgical masks.

 Are children more susceptible to COVID-19 compared with the general population?

 There is no evidence that children are more susceptible to COVID-19.
 In fact, most confirmed cases of COVID-19 reported from China have occurred in adults.
 Children should engage in usual preventive actions to avoid infection, including cleaning hands often by using soap and water or alcohol-based hand sanitizer, avoiding people who are sick and staying up to date on vaccinations, including influenza vaccine.

 Should I be concerned about COVID-19 if I am pregnant?